annepinson/free-pizza/README.md

 `<C-b>` to open the buffers picker

 ## Go to definition

-`gs` on a variable open an horizontal split with the variable definition `gd`on a variable open a vertical split with the variable definition `gt` on a variable open a new tab with the variable definition
+- `gs` on a variable open an horizontal split with the variable definition

+- `gd`on a variable open a vertical split with the variable definition

+- `gt` on a variable open a new tab with the variable definition

+- `gr` on a variable declaration to see all its references through the workspace

 ## Replace in all files

 `<F9>` open a new buffer with all places the variable is used, in order to replace it everywhere